 Misha never graduated from school or college and he holds no diploma.

 Although Misha is a self taught / outsider artist he apprenticed as studio assistant to abstract Expressionist painter Marguerite Saegesser, was friends and painted with watercolorist Edith Smith - both of whom collected his work - and has a specialized knowledge of art history surrounding a few profound influences.

 He has been making automatic drawings since he was a child that fall somewhere between therapy and lucid dreaming.
 His mostly small works fuse elements of abstraction, symbolism, tonalism, expressionism, divination and black and white photography.

-Misha Bittleston's work deals with texture and mystification.
-He starts his paintings with an unattentive mark or splatter.
-This automatic stroke defines the direction of the work.
-Following is a process of reacting.
+Misha Bittleston's work deals with the texture of time.
+He starts his paintings with an automatic mark or splatter.
+This improvised stroke defines the direction of the work.
+Following is a sequential process of reacting and adjusting to changes.

-It is through spontaneously reacting that the work takes on a sense of space, place and an identity.
+It is through reacting to the unexpected that the work takes on a sense of space, place and an identity.
 More...

-The line and dot drawings are parallel in that they are also automatic, while constraining his marks to form representations, he lets them come about as reactions to what came before.
+The line and dot drawings are parallel in that they are also time texture responses to automatic gestures, while constraining his marks to form representations, he lets them come about as reactions to what came before.
 The line and dot drawings are scenic, have text, shapes become characters, compositions express ideas and narratives but are both obscured by and given dimension by the dot textures.

 First he makes marks/lines that hold/surround potential.
 Second he makes texture/dots that realize/fill it.